 How to De-Junk Your Life: Keys to Taking Control, Getting Organized and Getting It

 Author uses about 70 pages to make his point with each chapter focusing on a specific aspect.
 You will learn a major key point: J.A.K.E. = Junk Always Kills Effectiveness. --Elizabeth Wohlford

-Ice Cream Maker, The: An Inspiring Tale About Making Quality the Key Ingredient in Everything You Do
+The Ice Cream Maker: An Inspiring Tale About Making Quality the Key Ingredient in